Île Amsterdam: Vegetation

 Rough ground, grass several feet high, myrtle 10–15 ft high in sheltered ravines, sedge, ferns (principally polypodium) and cabbages, grown into bushes with stumps several inches thick in the garden [...].

+In the beginning of the 1980s, the population of Phylica is limited to a forest of about 5 ha and a few fragments; in 1988, it occupies 10 ha.
+From 1988 on, however, restoration interventions erect fences and later cattle is removed, while over 7000 Phylica arborea are planted.

 Birds

 Terrain map of the island showing the research base.

 The island is home to the endemic Amsterdam albatross, which breeds only on the Plateau des Tourbières.
 Other rare species are the brown skua, Antarctic tern and western rockhopper penguin.
 The Amsterdam duck is now extinct, as are the local breeding populations of several petrels.
 There was once possibly a species of rail inhabiting the island, as a specimen was taken in the 1790s (which has been lost), but this was either extinct by 1800 or was a straggler of an extant species.
 The common waxbill has been introduced.
 Both the Plateau des Tourbières and Falaises d'Entrecasteaux have been identified as Important Bird Areas by BirdLife International, the latter for its large breeding colony of Indian yellow-nosed albatrosses.